Editing and grading are two sides of the same coin.

-One thing is certain: Arbitrary grading will never help your student become a better writer.
+One thing’s for sure: Arbitrary grading will never help your student become a better writer.

-Homeschooling moms are always relieved to learn that parts of writing can be quantified.
+Homeschooling moms are relieved to learn that parts of writing can be quantified.
 Sure, there will always be judgment calls about clarity, content, and organization.
-But here’s the good news: when you’re able to give a grade based on (mostly) measurable standards, your confidence will soar!
+But here’s the good news: when you see how easy it is to give a grade based on (mostly) measurable standards, your confidence will soar!

 I learned how to grade high school papers by trial, error, and necessity when I first began teaching writing.
-Many years and hundreds of papers later, those methods have proved solid and reliable—and I’m confident they’ll help you’ll feel more prepared using these seven tips.
+Many years and hundreds of papers later, those methods have proved solid and reliable.
+I’m confident you’ll feel more prepared using these seven tips.

 1. Use an Evaluation Form

-If you’re anything like I used to be, you worry about under- or overcorrecting.
+If you’re anything like I was, you worry about under- or overcorrecting.
 You make stabs in the dark.
 Your daughter’s paper may “feel” like a B, but when she asks why she didn’t get an A, you don’t have a good answer.
 You simply don’t know how to tackle that final draft.

 But guess what?
-You’ll be miles ahead when you use a rubric that helps with grading high school papers objectively.
+When you use a rubric that helps with grading high school papers objectively, you’ll be miles ahead!

 This can be:

-- A rubric that comes with your writing program, such as the WriteShop I and II composition (and essay) evaluation forms;
+- A rubric that comes with your writing program, such as the evaluation forms featured in WriteShop I and WriteShop II;

 - A printable grading form you find online; or